A unique opportunity to network with leading international professionals and experts who work in this innovative field

 Since 2007, the Forum has given space to documentary projects in the field of new media.
 These projects range from web-based docs, virtual reality, and artificial intelligence projects to installations, multimedia journalism, and everything else that tells a documentary story or explores unknown realities.
 In 2019, IDFA together with IDFA DocLab introduced a new, complete cross-media market called the IDFA DocLab Forum, where the projects presented can find their way to new partnerships, receive in-depth feedback, and explore new ways to move forward.

 The DocLab Forum is open to all kinds of interactive projects in all production stages, ranging from webdocs, virtual reality and artificial intelligence projects to physical installations, multimedia journalism, live performances and everything else that tells a documentary story or explores unknown realities.
 Linear documentaries with internet support (such as an informative website) are not eligible: the online component has to be a stand-alone project.
-To find out more about submitting, see our submission guidelines.

 Current distancing and crowd limitations mean that IDFA DocLab Forum will take place online, ensuring that accredited guests all over the world can participate.
-Nevertheless, guests who can travel in November will be welcome to watch films in cinemas, experience projects at IDFA DocLab, and participate in industry activities in Amsterdam.

 In addition to the open pitches, the Forum will offer a special category this year to help producers follow up on previous encounters and make new connections during the pandemic.
 The new category will feature approximately 20 of the top projects that have recently pitched at online markets in Europe and abroad, and will include curated one-on-one meetings between project teams and decision makers.